Make Works was founded by Fi Scott whilst studying Product Design at Glasgow School of Art.

 The team quickly started to see the first few enquiries coming through; connecting designers and artists to local fabricators and manufacturers.
 The platform was working!

-Make Works pitched, and joined tech accelerator programme, Seedcamp in August 2014.
+Make Works pitched, and joined tech accelerator programme, Seedcamp

 Operations manager, Lottie Burnley, joined the team in October as our first full time employee - and Fi and her team got to work developing how we would build up the number of factories listed on the site.
 They were also invited to share the concept Make Works in countries like the USA, Russia, South Africa, Poland, England and France.